fledge-iot/fledge/README.rst

 Fledge
 *******

-This is the test PR Fledge project.
+This is the test1 PR Fledge project.

 Fledge is an open source platform for the **Internet of Things**, and an essential component in **Fog Computing**.
 It uses a modular **microservices architecture** including sensor data collection, storage, processing and forwarding to historians, Enterprise systems and Cloud-based services.
 Fledge can run in highly available, stand alone, unattended environments that assume unreliable network connectivity.